MORYX-Industry/application-developer-training/chapter-1-basics.md

 ![Application dashboard](./chapter-1/HomePageOfPencilApp.PNG)

-Now, that you have a running MORYX instance, you need to create some databases.
+Now that you have a running MORYX instance, you need to create some databases.
 To skip the UI here and speed things up, you'll use the MORYX CLI again.

 While the application is still running, `moryx exec post-setup` will create empty